And greetings, welcome back, ladies and gentlemen.

 And I like these guys.

-You know, there's some really really good ones there.
+You know, there's some really, really good ones there.

-Mike Pence from Indiana in the House of Representatives, who is uh is just as fabulous, but these guys are in the minority.
+Mike Pence from Indiana in the House of Representatives, who is just fabulous.

-I'm I'm sorry to be hopscotching all around here, but this is admittedly it's frustrating for me as it is for you.
+And the problem is that when the leader of the party, and give you an example, I'm sorry to be hopscotching all around here, but this is admittedly as frustrating for me as it is for you.

-And he was just struggling to support it, to say good things about it, to say good things about McCain.
+George Allen was on the day McCain gave his global warming speech, and he was just struggling to support it, to say good things about it, to say good things about McCain.

 And I got instant message flashes and email flashes from friends of mine who happened to also be watching.

-And they said, What's he doing?
+And they said, what's he doing?

-What George Allen selling out?
+George Allen selling out?

-And I wrote them all back, and I said, You have to understand if he wants a future in the Republican Party, he cannot break away here.
+And I wrote them all back and I said, you have to understand if he wants a future in the Republican Party, he cannot break away here.

 The party apparatus will shun him.